PrathamBhatTech/Amazon-Product-Tracker/README.md

 # Amazon Tracker

+## GUI IS NOT COMPLETE.
+PLEASE GO TO THE CUI BRANCH

 <b>Amazon Tracker</b> stores the product urls entered by the user and the email of the user and
 checks all the product data from the provided urls.<br>
 When the price falls below the max price an email and notification is sent to the user.